Ella-Hoeppner/Pidgin/README.md

 * Make sure shadowing isn't allowed.
   * Basically just check that arg names of functions aren't core fn names or bound in any enclosing unctions
   * later there will be special syntax for allowing shadowing, but we can worry about that once GSE is in place, for now we can just entirely disallow it
-* support successive evaluation of multiple top-level forms, including a `def` special form
-  * once this is done we can actually implement a repl! :D
 * support unquoting
   * I'm acutally not really sure how other lisps handle this internally.
 The most obvious solution to me seems to just be building the whole quoted tree with `nil`s in place of the unquoted values, then wrapping the quoted form with `(set-in <quoted form> <path to unquoted form> <unquoted value>)`.
     * iirc this is basically what I did in kudzu